ccxt-rest/ccxt-rest-website/source/50_generated_api.html.md

 `GET /exchange/{exchangeName}/{exchangeId}/l2OrderBook`

 Get the Level 2 Order Book of the exchange referenced by the exchangeName, exchangeId and symbol.

-Parameters listed here are common to all exchanges.
-But any other parameter passed would be forwarded as well into the exchange.
+<br/> *Parameters listed here are common to all exchanges.
+But any other parameter passed would be forwarded as well into the exchange.*

 <h3 id="l2orderbook-parameters">Parameters</h3>